 In this article, we walk you through the proper way of using your hair conditioner and share our favorite DIY conditioner recipes for smooth, silky hair.
 First off, let us see why this product is so important for your hair.

 Constant exposure to pollution, heating styling, dirt, and sweat can strip your hair of its natural oils.
 Even shampooing rids your hair of sebum and other nourishing oils.
 Hence, you should use a conditioner and keep the oils and nutrients intact.

 Whether you have thin and fine hair, thick and wavy hair, or curly and frizzy hair, conditioning your hair is an absolute must.
 To find out how to condition your hair, take a look at this routine:

 - Rinse the shampoo off properly to get rid of sweat, dead skin cells, pollution, and additional hair products.

-- Take conditioner in the palm of your hands as per the quantity recommended on the bottle.
+- Take it in the palm of your hands as per the quantity recommended on the bottle.
 (It generally amounts to the size of a quarter).

 - Start by applying it to your hair ends.
 If you have longer hair, apply it from the chin level and move towards the ends.

-- Leave the conditioner on for about 1-7 minutes.
+- Leave it on for about 1-7 minutes.
 (The time frame depends on the conditioner you are using).